First Year Research Experience (FYRE)

 - Completing the FAFSA and accepting a federal work study award

-- Committing to 5 hours per week on the assigned project
+- Committing to at least 5 hours per week on the assigned project

 We are currently seeking faculty mentors who are interested in developing projects and opportunities for freshman and who are committed to student success through high-impact learning experiences like undergraduate research.
 There is no financial commitment required from the faculty mentor or department.
 The Office of Undergraduate Research will provide funding for the program.